clemensheithecker/nyc-bike-sharing/README.md

 - [mysql.connector](https://dev.mysql.com/doc/connector-python/en/) to connect to the MySQL database server (localhost) in Python
 - [pandas](https://pandas.pydata.org/) for basic data cleaning and transformation in Python
 - [matplotlib.pyplot](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for data visualization
+- [GeoPandas](https://geopandas.org/en/stable/) to convert pandas DataFrames to geospatial data for map visualizations
+- [contextily](https://pypi.org/project/contextily/) to get map tiles used for the background map in the map visualizations

 ## References